-Apple is set to release another generation of iPad Pro in 2022.
-A year after the model with the M1 chip, miniLED display, and 5G support was first introduced, the company is rumored to launch an even better iPad Pro this year with the upcoming M2 chip.
+With the Apple September event “Far Out” of sight, the company is set to release another generation of iPad Pro in 2022.
+More than a year after the model with the M1 chip, miniLED display, and 5G support was first introduced, the company is rumored to launch an even better iPad Pro this year with the M2 chip.

 Design and display: no miniLED 11-inch model

 Rumors regarding a new design for the iPad Pro 2022 started in June 2021.
 According to Bloomberg’s Mark Gurman, this iPad could feature a glass back to enable wireless charging, most likely via MagSafe.
 Then, in December, the journalist corroborated his previous report.